Adult Orphans: Losing Your Parents

 Here’s what I am curious about:

 What I have seen is that the grief of losing a parent is unique for everyone and also there are also similarities in people’s experiences.
-Losing a parent or both parents, seems to change people.
+And losing a parent or both parents, seems to change people.